 9 East 37th Street, (212) 725-3866

 For a fancier Thanksgiving experience, you can listen to live jazz while enjoying a four-course dinner for $95 at this upscale establishment.
 This year's Thanksgiving menu includes butternut squash soup, apple cider brined turkey with caramelized onions, sage, and sweet potato puree, and bread pudding for dessert.

 The Eddy — East Village

-Hot brown butter cider, pumpkin soup, and roast turkey with sage are just a few of the delights on the menu for Thanksgiving 2018 at this friendly East Village restaurant.
-The prix fixe menu is $85 per person, and reservations are available on OpenTable and by phone after 4pm.
+Oysters Rockefeller, pumpkin soup, dry-aged steak, and roast turkey with crispy leeks are just a few of the delights on the sumptuous menu for Thanksgiving 2018 at this friendly East Village restaurant.
+The prix fixe menu is $105 per person, and reservations are available on OpenTable and by phone after 4pm.